Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Device Architectures

-Like the photonic transition devices shown in Fig. \ref{fig:waveguide_transition}, the nonreciprocal scattering takes place between four ports as follows: \begin{itemize} \item The even mode entering port 1 on-resonance, at frequency $\omega_1$, is transmitted to the odd mode with frequency $\omega_2 = \omega_1 + \Omega$ at port 2. \item The odd mode entering port 2 on-resonance, at frequency $\omega_2$, is transmitted to the odd mode with frequency $\omega_2$ at port 1. \item The odd mode entering port 1 on-resonance, at frequency $\omega_2$, is transmitted to the even mode with frequency $\omega_1 = \omega_2 - \Omega$ at port 1. \item The even mode entering port 2 on-resonance, at frequency $\omega_1$, is transmitted to the even mode with frequency $\omega_1$ at port 1. \end{itemize} This four-port response can then be converted into a two-port isolator response for a signal at $\omega = \omega_1$ by including a spatial mode filter at port 2 to scatter the odd mode into a radiation channel \cite{yu_complete_2009}.
+Like the photonic transition devices shown in Fig. \ref{fig:waveguide_transition}, the nonreciprocal scattering takes place between four ports as follows: \begin{itemize} \item The even spatial mode entering port 1 on-resonance, at frequency $\omega_1$, is transmitted to the even spatial mode with frequency $\omega_1$ at port 2. \item The even spatial mode entering port 2 on-resonance, at frequency $\omega_1$, is transmitted to the odd spatial mode with frequency $\omega_2 = \omega_1 + \Omega$ at port 1. \item The odd spatial mode entering port 1 on-resonance, at frequency $\omega_2$, is transmitted to the odd spatial mode with frequency $\omega_2$ at port 2. \item The odd spatial mode entering port 2 on-resonance, at frequency $\omega_2$, is transmitted to the even spatial mode with frequency $\omega_1 = \omega_2 - \Omega$ at port 1. \end{itemize} The first two bullet points outlined above correspond to the pathways illustrated in Fig. \ref{fig:resonator_transition}(a).
+This four-port circulator response can then be converted into a two-port isolator response for a signal at $\omega = \omega_1$ by inserting a spatial mode filter in series with the device to scatter or absorb the odd spatial waveguide mode \cite{yu_complete_2009}.